 It’s not enough to eat one Big Mac.
 Trump must eat two Big Macs, two Filet-of-Fish, and a milkshake.

 Trump doesn’t know this word – enough.
 Only excess.
 He has never met a temptation he hasn’t indulged.
-He’s a glutton in every way imaginable, a one-man bacchanalia fueled by an unstable preternatural hedonism compounded by unrelenting narcissism, a highly unstable knave of the first order.
+He’s a glutton in every way imaginable, a one-man bacchanalia fueled by an unstable preternatural hedonism compounded by unrelenting narcissism, a highly unhinged knave of the first order.

 And he’s got the nuclear codes.